telerik/blazor-docs/components/treeview/data-bind.md

 You don't have to provide all the data the treeview will render at once - the root nodes are sufficient for an initial display.
 You can then use the `OnExpand` event of the treeview to provide [hierarchical data](#hierarchical-data) to the node that was just expanded.
 Loading nodes on demand can improve the performance of your application by requesting less data at any given time.

+The **example** below shows how you can handle load on demand in detail.
+It uses two different models for the two different [levels of data bindings](#multiple-level-bindings) it showcases.
+You do not have to use different models and/or different bindings.

 >caption Load on Demand in a TreeView with sample handling of the various cases.
 Review the code comments for details.

 ````CSHTML